Website Contents

 Animal Cruelty

-- Cruelty Laws covers the basics about Alabama’s two sets of cruelty statutes and municipal ordinances, including what to know prior to reporting cruelty.
+- Cruelty Laws discusses Alabama’s two sets of cruelty statutes, the key difference between the two, and municipal ordinances, including what to know prior to Reporting Cruelty.

 - A History of Alabama’s Cruelty Laws traces the philosophic evolution from the concept of animals as mere property to meriting of protection for their own sake, the state’s first cruelty law (1977), and the legislative actions since then.